Apple iPad 10.2in (2019) full review

 With iPadOS 13, fortunately, that's a little more palatable than it used to be.
 When I reviewed the 12.9in iPad Pro, I was disappointed that I still didn't feel like it was a true "laptop alternative" even with all its power.
 With Apple's new operating system, though, you can freely plug external drives into your iPad and arrange files and folders with an improved Files app.
-You have access to a Today panel on the home screen that allows for widgets with important information at a glance, and the icons aren't so spread far apart.
+You have access to a Today panel on the home screen that allows for widgets with important information at a glance, and the icons aren't spread so far apart.

-When Catalina rolls out, you'll be able to use this iPad as a secondary display for your Mac.
+With Catalina, you're able to use this iPad as a secondary display for your Mac.
 The implementation is wonky, but you can even use a mouse.

 The iPad still isn't as versatile as a Mac, but iPadOS makes it easier to interpret the iPad as Apple's "low-cost laptop line", which I get the impression Apple has been wanting us to do for a while.
 All the better reason to release a device like this at this point in Apple's history.

 Normally, the processor performance would get more attention in a review like this, but there's not a lot to say here.
 It still supports the A10 processor, and as you can see from the benchmarks, it still performs about the same on iPadOS 13.1.1.
 On the charts, they're virtually identical, and in fact, by sheer numbers the 9.7in had a (minuscule) edge in both single-core and graphical performance, which I'm tempted to attribute to its smaller screen size.